 The History Of Pest Control

 Pests have tormented humans from time immemorial.
 Fossils confirm the presence of flies predating humans in this world.
 The earliest instance of pest control dates back to the time when a human first killed a mosquito or swatted at an annoying fly.
 Ever since humans took to agriculture, they realized the dangers of pests to food crops and started devising ways to repel such harmful creatures.
-Almost all ancient civilizations refer to pest control measures and the use of chemical substances to kill or repel insects.
-The earliest recorded instance of pest control is the ancient Sumerians using sulfur compounds to kill insects.

 Ancient Times to the Middle Ages